openframeworks/ofBook/chapters/image_processing_computer_vision/chapter.md

 ![The small Lincoln image, displayed large](images/lincoln-displayed.jpg)

 If you're new to working with images in oF, it's worth pointing out that you should try to avoid loading images in the `draw()` or `update()` functions, if possible.
 Why?
 Well, reading data from disk is one of the slowest things you can ask a computer to do.
 In many circumstances, you can simply load all the images you'll need just once, when your program is first initialized, in `setup()`.
-By contrast, if you're repeatedly loading an image in your `draw()` loop — the same image, again and again, sixty times per second — you're hurting the performance of your app, and potentially even risking damage to your hard disk.
+By contrast, if you're repeatedly loading an image in your `draw()` loop — the same image, again and again, 60 times per second — you're hurting the performance of your app, and potentially even risking damage to your hard disk.

 #### Where (Else) Images Come From